 It could be that you’re actively doubting your capabilities or motives.
 It’s also possible that you’re being too cautious.

-The sadness the man shows in the card is exactly the emotion that comes with too much caution, because you know that sometimes not taking any chances is worse for your finances instead of taking a calculated gamble.
+The sadness the man shows in the card is exactly the emotion that comes with too much caution because you know that sometimes not taking any chances is worse for your finances instead of taking a calculated gamble.
+What you must do right now is change your mindset.

 The Four of Cups Card in Reverse is the opposite of the apathy and boredom that you have managed to surpass.
 It indicates your drive and motivation to conquer your fears and to start with a clean slate.